syccxdr/syccxdr/README.md

 - ❓ Ask me about anything related to the backend and related technologies.

-- ⚡ I love playing basketball and reading
+- ⚡ I love playing basketball and reading.

 <br/>